Jan125/pb.pnb/doc/readme.txt

     Strings must be null-terminated.
     If a Pointer is specified as read object, it will read the whole block size from the address.
 This only works for managed Pointer blocks.

+3.1.7 - DLL
+This is for loading and calling DLLs.
+By design, there are no error handlers for DLL functions.
+Using these functions improperly can lead to crashes.
+This function set is by design unsafe.
+Currently only available for x86 due to fastcall being a crime.
+Notes on x86 calling conventions:
+-Pointer, Integer, Long, Word, Byte, UWord, Character, UByte:
+    Are passed as 4 byte onto the stack.
+    Returned via EAX.
+-Name, String:
+    Are passed as Pointers onto the stack.
+    Memory is allocated until end of function, then freed.
+    Returned is an address via EAX that is immediately read.
+-Epic:
+    Are passed as two 4 byte onto the stack by being split in the middle.
+    Returned via EAX:EDX.
+-Float:
+    Are passes as 4 byte onto the stack.
+    Returned via FSTP dword[memory].
+-Double:
+    Are passed as two 4 byte onto the stack by being split in the middle.
+    Returned via FSTP qword[memory].
+A maximum of 20 stack parameters (4x20 = 80 bytes on x86) can be passed.

+Load
+    Takes:      Name0/String0, Name1/String0, ..., NameN/StringN
+    Returns:    Integer0, Integer1, ..., IntegerN
+    Loads a library.
+Name/String has to be a path to the library.
+    ONLY ONE LIBRARY CAN BE LOADED PER PATH.
+If multiple instances are required, copy library into different files.

+Release
+    Takes:      Parameter0, Parameter1, ..., ParameterN EXCEPT Name/String/Double/Float
+    Returns:    None
+    Closes libraries specified by the parameters.

+Examine
+    Takes:      Library(Pointer/Epic/Integer/Long/Word/Byte/UWord/Character/UByte), FunctionName0(Name/String), FunctionName1(Name/String), ...
+FunctionNameN(Name/String)
+    Returns:    Pointer0, Pointer1, ...
+PointerN
+    Returns the addresses of functions.

+Invoke/InvokeC
+    Takes:      <Type>(Name/String) OR None(Name/String), FunctionAddress(Pointer/Epic/Integer/Long/Word/Byte/UWord/Character/UByte), Parameter0, Parameter1, ..., ParameterN
+    Returns:    <Type> or None
+    The C variant calls the function as cdecl.
+Otherwise, stdcall is used.
+    A maximum of 80 bytes can be passed.
+    Everything under 4 bytes is passed as 4 bytes.
+    Under x64, the minimum pass is 8 bytes.

+Call/CallC
+    Takes:      <Type>(Name/String) OR None(Name/String), Library(Pointer/Epic/Integer/Long/Word/Byte/UWord/Character/UByte), FunctionName(Name/String), Parameter0, Parameter1, ..., ParameterN
+    Returns:    <Type> or None
+    The C variant calls the function as cdecl.
+Otherwise, stdcall is used.
+    A maximum of 80 bytes can be passed.
+    Everything under 4 bytes is passed as 4 bytes.
+    Under x64, the minimum pass is 8 bytes.